AryanshKukreja/SOC-AlgoTradinginPython/README.md

 ---

-## 📊 Example Output

-Below is a sample backtesting dashboard:

-In this github repositry it contains my jupyter notebooks for the 3 sample data that I used, in these It has the strategy code as well as the results by performing this strategy on the backtester.
+-In this github repositry it contains my jupyter notebooks for the 3 sample data that I used, in these It has the strategy code as well as the results by performing this strategy on the backtester.